EducationalTestingService/rsmtool/doc/evaluation.rst

 Accuracy (True score)
 ~~~~~~~~~~~~~~~~~~~~~

-According to Test Theory, an observed score is a combination of true score :math:`T` and measurement error.
+According to Test Theory, an observed score is a combination of true score :math:`T` and a measurement error.
 The true score cannot be observed, but its distribution parameters can be estimated from observed scores.
-Such estimation requires double human scores available for at least a subset of responses in the evaluation set.
+Such estimation requires double human scores available for at least a subset of responses in the evaluation set since these are necessary to estimate the measurement error component.

 The true score evaluations computed by RSMTool are available in the :ref:`intermediate file<rsmtool_true_score_eval>` ``true_score_eval``.

 Proportional reduction in mean squared error for true scores (PRMSE)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-PRMSE shows how well how well system score can predict true scores.
-It generally varies between 0 and 1, although in some cases in can take negative values (very bad fit) or exceed 1 (very low human-human agreement).
+PRMSE shows how well system score can predict true scores.
+This metric generally varies between 0 (random prediction) and 1 (perfect prediction), although in some cases in can take negative values (very bad fit) or exceed 1 (very low human-human agreement).

 PRMSE for true scores is defined similar to :ref:`PRMSE for observed scored<r2>`, but with true score :math:`T` used instead of the observed score :math:`H`: